Diwali in the square

 Best restaurants for Diwali in London

 What better way to celebrate Diwali than with a delicious meal at some of London’s best and most authentic Indian restaurants?
-Discover our top picks across the capital, with options to suit all tastes and budgets.
+Discover our picks across the capital, with options to suit all tastes and budgets.

 Bengal Village, Shoreditch